-6. STUDENTS WITH DISABILITIES
+5. STUDENTS WITH DISABILITIES

-Students requesting classroom and exam accommodation must first register with the Dean of Students Office Disability Resource Center (DRC) www.dso.ufl.edu/drc/.
+Students requesting classroom and exam accommodation must first register with the Dean of Students Office Disability Resource Center (DRC).
 This must be done at the earliest possible date so there is adequate time to make proper accommodations.

-FINALLY, your TA and your instructors understand that this is a challenging class.
+FINALLY, your TA and your instructor understand that this is a challenging class.
 We want you to be successful!
 We are here for you, but you are the person who can walk the path to your success.
 You will need to stay on top of what's going on in class, know the syllabus and the class policy, and take the initiative to reach out when you need help.
 Do not let questions pile up and fall behind.
-Stay on top and get help whenever you need it, you can succeed!
+Secrets to success do not work unless you do!